armory/docs/content/en/docs/armory-agent/agent-mtls.md

 Configure the Agent to **not** proxy Kubernetes traffic intended for KubeAPI in your cluster.

-Add the `noProxy: true` option to have traffic destined for Kubernetes ignore the proxy environment settings under `kubernetes`.
+In `kubesvc.yaml`, add the `noProxy: true` option to have traffic destined for Kubernetes ignore the proxy environment settings under `kubernetes`.

-@TODO what file is this?

 {{< prism lang="yaml" line="12" >}}
 kubernetes: